nickname137/Parrot.js/README.md

-# 🦜 Parrot.js — Chrome Extension Wiki
+# 🦜 Parrot.js — Chrome Extension

 Parrot.js is a **Chrome Extension** that automates the process of searching and downloading pronunciation audio files from [Forvo.com](https://forvo.com).
 It supports **all languages** on Forvo and allows accent filtering for English, Spanish, and Portuguese.